US STOCKS-Wall St rallies on debt ceiling optimism, regional bank rise

 "Definitely the catalyst is when you get both Biden and McCarthy to say that we are close the assumption is they probably will go with some kind of agreement."

+The gains marked the biggest one-day percentage climb for each of the three major indexes since May 5.

-Also providing support was a solid advance in Tesla TSLA.O shares after its annual shareholder meeting on Tuesday.
+Also providing support was a 4.41% advance in Tesla TSLA.O shares after its annual shareholder meeting on Tuesday.

 Top boss Elon Musk downplayed market speculation he may step down as CEO of Tesla, touched upon two new mass-market models the company is developing, and reaffirmed that deliveries of its long-delayed Cybertruck pickup would start this year.